GuideNepalInvestingFDMutual FundCITTax

 Real NEPSE history, condensed:

-If you'd invested रू 1,00,000 at the August 2021 peak, you would have spent late 2022 and most of 2023 looking at a balance closer to रू 60,000.
-The 10-year return projection still works out — eventually.
-The question is whether you're willing to stare at a 40% paper loss for 18 months without selling.
+Someone who invested रू 1,00,000 at the August 2021 peak would have spent late 2022 and most of 2023 looking at a balance closer to रू 60,000.
+The 10-year return projection still works out eventually.
+The question is whether you can stare at a 40% paper loss for 18 months without selling.

 That's the part the table can't show.
 Variance is a temperament test, not a spreadsheet line.